 Different Types of Child Custody Arrangements

 Physical custody is the right of a parent to have the child spend time with that parent whereas legal custody means a parent has the legal authority to make decisions on the child’s behalf regarding education, health, and upbringing.

-Qualified and responsive child custody lawyers in Springfield, MO, can also help clients work through issues like visitation, interstate custody, parenting agreements, and more.
-In determining which child custody lawyer to have represented him or her, a parent should consider hiring a family law attorney with experience in the field and who they feel comfortable with as divorce and custody proceedings are among the most deeply personal and trying of all court cases.
+A qualified and responsive child custody attorney in Springfield, MO, can also help clients work through issues like visitation, interstate custody, parenting agreements, and other family law matters.
+In determining which child custody lawyer to represent him or her, a parent should consider hiring a family law attorney with experience in the field.
+They also have to feel comfortable with their child custody attorney as custody as well as divorce legal proceedings are among the most deeply personal and trying of all court cases.

-The source of the following information is the Missouri Courts, who provide detailed information on the process of a petition for child custody in Springfield, MO or any city in the state.
+The source of the following information is the Missouri Courts, which provide detailed information on the process of a petition for child custody in Springfield, MO, or any city in the state.
 In addition to this page, they also provide a dedicated page where you’ll find all the forms associated with a petition for child custody in Springfield, MO.

-Having child custody lawyers in Springfield, MO on your side, helping you through every step of the process can be an amazing resource during a terribly stressful time and help you obtain the best outcome possible.
+Having a child custody lawyer in Springfield, MO on your side, helping you through every step of the process and with every legal issue can be an amazing resource during a terribly stressful time and help you obtain the best outcome possible.